choiyhking/manual/how_to_start_firecracker.md

 If you don't have KVM module, you have to load it.

+Next, we need access control.

-Some Linux distributions use the `kvm` group to manage access to /dev/kvm, while others rely on access control lists (ACL).
+Some Linux distributions use the `kvm` group to manage access to `/dev/kvm`, while others rely on access control lists (ACL).

 If you have the ACL package for your distro installed, you can grant read/write access with:
 ```